tanyaofei/minecraft-fakeplayer/README.md

 [Click me](https://youtu.be/NePaDz-P5nI) to visit a demo video.

+If you want more supports, join my [Discord](https://discord.gg/JUk5AZkr)

 ## Feature

 + Lets you spawn fake players who look like real to the server, they can keep chunk loading